Last updated September 19th, 2018.

-There’s a lot of attention drawn to Myanmar and the growing need for the frontier market to open up.
-Coca-Cola, Canon, Samsung, Mastercard, and many others have rushed to profit from “Asia’s Last Frontier”.
+The media draws a lot of attention to Myanmar and the frontier market’s ongoing process of opening up to foreign investment.
+Countless multinationals like Coke, Samsung, and Mastercard are rushing to profit from “Asia’s Last Frontier”.

-But there’s a nearby frontier market which has even more potential and less of the hype: Cambodia.
+Putting mainstream news trends aside though, a nearby frontier market boasts even greater potential and less of the hype: Cambodia.

-The two countries share a similar history.
-A draft foreign investment law emerged in 2012, one year after Myanmar’s military junta was dissolved.
+These countries share a similar history.
+Myanmar’s foreign investment law emerged back in 2012, one year after its military junta was dissolved.
 The Asian Development Bank then engaged Myanmar to fund infrastructure projects.

 Cambodia’s turning point was about 15 years earlier.
 The nation’s first democratically elected government began a transition from a planned economy to its current market based economy in 1995.

-Both nations certainly qualify as a frontier market.
-Myanmar’s GDP per capita (PPP) is $1,740 which is the second lowest in the world outside of Africa.
-Cambodia’s is slightly higher at $2,576.
+Both nations certainly qualify as frontier markets.
+Myanmar’s nominal GDP per capita is $1,264 which is among Asia’s lowest.
+Cambodia is a bit higher at $1,390.

 This is Cambodia’s strength.
 They had 15 more years to develop and work out the kinks in their foreign investment laws.
 They’re now clear and straightforward.